Inflammation of the plantar fascia at the attachment to the heel bone – Step 4

 Sinding-Larsens desease – Step 1

-The treatment primarily involves relieving the pain.
-For smaller children, this ‘treatment’ is perfectly adequate and sporting activity can be resumed gently once the pain has subsided.
-If relief is given shortly after the onset of symptoms, the relief period is usually short.
-The following rehabilitation programme will cover the needs of the vast majority of children with patellar tendon overuse symptoms (Osgood-Schlatter).
-Older teenagers who play elite sports can benefit from the adult rehabilitation programme.
+Treatment primarily involves rest.
+For younger children, this ‘treatment’ is entirely sufficient, and sporting activities can be resumed gradually once the pain has subsided.
+If rest is taken shortly after the onset of symptoms, the rest period is usually short.
+The following rehabilitation programme will meet the needs of the vast majority of children with symptoms of overuse of the patellar tendon (Osgood-Schlatter disease).
+Adults teenagers who participate in elite sports may find it beneficial to follow the rehabilitation programme for adults.

 Stretching is performed as follows: Tighten the muscle group for 5 seconds.
 Immediately afterwards, stretch the muscle group for 20 seconds.
 The muscle may be sore, but should not hurt.
 Relax for 20 seconds.
 Repeat the procedure.